Exercise: Facts & Stories

 Now step back and think of another story that might be the case.
-E.g. “Another story could be that this cafe is popular, and this barista thrives in a fast-paced environment.”
+E.g. “Another story could be that this cafe is popular, and this barista expects it to be a fast-paced environment.”

 The keys to using this exercise in real life are: